hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 1 (interplanetary pumpkins).** You can use an old pumpkin to measure very large objects as well.
 Place the sun at one end of the object, and the pumpkin at the other.
-If you kick the pumpkin with enough energy and in the right direction, it will orbit the sun in a circle of radius $r$ (the length of the object) with angular frequency $\omega$.
+If you kick the pumpkin with enough energy tangent to the sun, it will orbit in a circle of radius $r$ (the length of the object) with angular frequency $\omega$.
 Using dimensional analysis, show that